EciStg/order-placement/stock/README.md

 1. TODO

-### As a seller I would like to be able to provide a substitue when the item specified by the buyer is not in stock
+### As a seller I would like to be able to provide a substitute when the item specified by the buyer is not in stock

 Version 2.0